MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/07-Ex2-introduction-manage-expansion-exercise.md

 ### Scenario

-As the Operations Lead for Contoso’s regional distribution center in Fargo, North Dakota, you're tasked with managing its upcoming expansion.
-This initiative is critical to support Contoso’s rapid business growth throughout the Midwest and to improve supply chain efficiency for the upcoming year.
+As the Operations Lead for Contoso's regional distribution center in Fargo, North Dakota, you're tasked with managing its upcoming expansion.
+This initiative is critical to support Contoso's rapid business growth throughout the Midwest and to improve supply chain efficiency for the upcoming year.

 The expansion involves: